JacobPaxton/ramen-classification/readme.md

 # Repository Overview
+This repository contains my analysis for the Ramen Ratings dataset.
+The goal is to predict whether a ramen product is rated as five stars or not and identify potential factors that increase or decrease a ramen product's rating using statistical analysis.

+This repository was my first side project alongside my time in the Codeup data science program.
+I'm revisiting it now (a few months later) because I want to apply the new skills and knowledge I've gained since working on it to deliver a better product.
+The previous work remains in the form of old_analysis.ipynb and the README contents marked with (Old) below.

+# Link to Data
+https://www.kaggle.com/residentmario/ramen-ratings

+# What I Intend to Improve
+1. Build better predictive models by focusing on a two-class problem and applying SMOTE+Tomek resampling for the model training split
+2. Clean the data more thoroughly to enable improved statistical analysis
+3. Apply better statistical analysis with trustworthy conclusions
+4. Push work to scripts
+5. Use cross-validation to select better models
+6. Use ROC Curve AUC to select better models
+7. Deliver specific findings in the README
+8. Build a data product that takes a user's input and gives back the probability of it being five stars

+# (Old) Readme Contents
+## (Old) Repository Overview
 My analysis of Kaggle dataset 'Ramen-Ratings'.
 Produce insights and build a classification model that predicts ratings of ramen based on brand, style, variety, and country of origin.

-# Link to Data
-https://www.kaggle.com/residentmario/ramen-ratings

-# Highlights, Takeaways
+## (Old) Highlights, Takeaways
 - Decided to use a classification approach to predict ramen ratings (star ratings from 0 to 5)
 - Conducted a lot of statistical testing against existing and engineered features
 - Created multiple engineered features